 15. Use an app to learn a new language together

 Jovan Milenkovic, Co-Founder of KommandoTech

 There are numerous free apps for learning languages that are quite popular and interactive.
 A lot of them have daily challenges and require users to be constantly active and, therefore, improve their knowledge.
 It can be quite interesting for families to gather and start learning a new language as a team.
 They can push each other to work harder, have fun, and acquire a new, highly useful skills.

 Luka Arezina, Co-Founder of DataProt

 One of my favorite ways in which technology positively impacts families is the use of chat groups on WhatsApp or Facebook.
 It especially goes well for families scattered around the world.
 Instead of multiple, one-on-one messages to each family member, a group will mean less work when it comes to keeping everyone informed.
 It will also create a space for interaction.
 It’s similar to gathering in the same room and having a conversation that is open to everyone – an important and needed family time that ultimately uplifts all involved.

 Another cool way of using technology for an uplifting time is playing Just Dance with your family.
 Just Dance is an app that uses the movement tracker on your phone to send to the viewing device information.
 While the song on your TV is playing, you imitate the movement of the person on-screen.
 Players are rated based on how successfully they reproduce the moves.
 You can connect multiple phones to the same dance party, which guarantees some healthy competition and fun family time.

 Game time, easy communication, and family movie nights are just a few of the ways families can use technology for a positive impact.
-It can be scary to think of giving students access to the internet with so much dangerous content out there.
-But if you have open and honest conversations with your students about the dangers of social media, and use it together as a family, you can help keep your students safe and have some fun in the process.
+It can be scary to think of giving our teens and tweens access to the internet with so much dangerous content out there.
+But if you have open and honest conversations with your students about the dangers of social media, and use it together as a family, you can help keep your students safe.